A Lot or a Little?

 Choose your own path, despite what others may say or think.
 Respect others for who they are, and don't try to make them something they're not.
 Not everyone cares about acting tough and fighting.
 You can walk away from a fight.
 Being peaceful is a good thing.

 Ferdinand is comfortable being someone not interested in fighting.
 He dismisses the fight for his favorite pastime: sniffing flowers displayed in the hairdos of the "lovely ladies."

 Violence & Scariness

 Illustrations show bulls fighting and a procession of bullfighters carrying the tools of their trade.
 The bullfighters brandish darts, long spears, and a sword to stick Ferdinand.

 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started

 Parents Need to Know

-THE STORY OF FERDINAND has been around for more than half a century for a reason: It's the story of a sweetly mannered bull who prefers peace to fighting, and the scent of flowers over the smell of victory.
-Munro Leaf's unforgettable words and Robert Lawson's ability to reveal, with simple pen-and-ink strokes, Ferdinand's soft-heartedness make this a true classic.
+This is a delightful story about a sweetly mannered bull who prefers peace to fighting, and the scent of flowers to the smell of victory.
+Munro Leaf's unforgettable words and Robert Lawson's simple pen-and-ink illustrations that show Ferdinand's soft-heartedness make this a true classic.
 The story shows readers that they must choose their own path, despite what others may say or think.